 9. Can my company use E-Verify while we are still evaluating an application for employment?

 The E-Verify Memorandum of Understanding prohibits the use of E-Verify before an applicant has been hired and before the Form I-9 has been completed.
 For further information related to use of the E-Verify system, please contact the U.S. Citizenship and Immigration Service, Department of Homeland Security.

 North Carolina’s E-Verify law does not authorize or require the N.C.
 Department of Labor to conduct employer audits or to initiate an investigation against an employer if there has not been a complaint filed that sets forth the complainant’s basis for believing the employer is or has violated N.C.
-Gen. Stat. § 64-26.
-The NCDOL is only authorized and required to investigate valid complaints that specifically allege an employer has violated the E-Verify law by failing to verify a newly hired employee’s work authorization through E-Verify.
+Gen. Stat. § 64-26 or G.S.
+143-133.3.
+The NCDOL is only authorized and required to investigate valid complaints that specifically allege an employer has violated 64-26 or 143.133.3.

 Pursuant to N.C.
 Gen. Stat. § 64-30(2), “If, during the course of the hearing … the Commissioner concludes that there is a reasonable likelihood that an employee is an unauthorized alien, the Commissioner shall notify … United States Immigration and Customs Enforcement” and “local law enforcement agencies.”